minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 * Links to the original mod must be provided in the topic
 * The original mod must be tagged in the topic tags
 * Topics must have embedded images, videos may be included as well but may not replace images
-* The topic must have installation instructions
+* Topics must have installation instructions
 * Do not ask or pressure content packs to update
 * Topics must have a direct download link, but can include alternative links.